Table of Contents[Hide][Show]

 Most people are familiar with borax for its use in laundry or other cleaning purposes around their homes.
 Yet, it has many important applications across numerous industries.

 Everything from the manufacturing of glass, to ceramics, even metallurgy uses it!

-Since it is antiseptic, it is a popular ingredient in products used to whiten, disinfect, or deal with mold and mildew, like in baths and showers.
+Since it is antiseptic and natural antifungal, it is a popular ingredient in products used to whiten, disinfect, or deal with mold and mildew, like in baths and showers.

 The compound also helps remove stains and cut grease.
 Hence, it is a key ingredient in many homemade laundry detergents.

 Besides stain removal, it is a fairly good deodorizer to boot.

 Practically speaking, borax has a wide range of uses and benefits around the home as well as in industry.
 (3,4)